-The Kings of Mongrel Folk™ proudly announce the release of their new compact disc entitled Bitter Truth.
+The Kings of Mongrel Folk™ proudly present their new compact disc entitled Bitter Truth.
 Composed of the usual mixture of humor, storytelling, mythology, religious blasphemy, guitar, social criticism, harmonica,dramatic tension, dobro, death, birth, and old-time music.
 The Kings hope to see you and many other loyal subjects at one of their shows!

 New tune from King Mark !!!

 Look to your right for the royal music player and seek the tune American Achilles.
 King Mark Graham has ruminated on the current state of warfare and rendered his judgement.
 Should you care to download his musings, go to the Music ala Mongrels page and under American Achilles click the download link.
 His Majesty's royal rumination will plunk down on your desktop.